microsoft/TypeScript-wiki/Breaking-Changes.md

 # TypeScript 1.8

+For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?utf8=%E2%9C%93&q=milestone%3A%22TypeScript+1.8%22+label%3A%22breaking+change%22+).

 #### Reachability checks are enabled by default

 In TypeScript 1.8 we've added a set of [reachability checks](https://github.com/Microsoft/TypeScript/pull/4788) to prevent certain categories of errors.
 Specifically